 The school has become and is still becoming.
 And in this process of becoming, it is not only transforming itself and being transformed, but it is also radically altering its own foundation and everyone involved.
 Seyðisfjörður is never the same.
 The students do not remain the same, and we are certainly not the same.
 The school has never been anything other than these constant transformations—this remarkable, living activity that escapes definition in order to be alive.

-2 A programme here is a composition, a set of arranged circumstances, notes on a string.
+A program here is a composition, a set of arranged circumstances, notes on a string.
 Each note is in its proper place, which could be any place, but then again, it could not.
 It is where it is.
 These circumstances have a beginning, but each of them unfolds in largely unpredictable ways, filling out the empty space between the notes and creating a totality in the performance of a composition.
 And each version is different from the other, though it is easy to recognize the piece as being a particular composition and not some other.

 We are conscious while we surrender to unfamiliar logic.

-We believe that ‘school’ is not a place or a programme, but rather a collective practice and quality that we all make and nurture together when we are gathered here in the fjord.
+We believe that ‘school’ is not a place or a program, but rather a collective practice and quality that we all make and nurture together when we are gathered here in the fjord.
 The school only exist when it exists.

 We wrote a manifesto and made a score.
 Download it